 Batata Harra Food Illustration: Capturing the Spirit of Lebanese Culture & Identity

 The overall vibe of these Batata Harra food illustration artworks is about the quintessential Lebanese look and culture.
-That’s why I used the complimentary colours of yellow ochre and indigo blue, with dusty pink and other derivative accent colours.
+That’s why I used the complimentary colours of yellow ochre, ultramarine blue, and indigo blue, with dusty pink and other derivative accent colours.
 Yellow is very present in Lebanese furniture, especially in handmade wooden chairs, rattan low seats and stools, and wicker baskets.
 Indigo blue, on the other hand, is a reminder of the deep blue hue of the Mediterranean Sea.

 Lebanese Batata Harra food illustration #1: The Iconic Triple Arched Windows